TomMaullin/Promes-pipeline/READme.md

 % Run task and rest pipelines? (fill in true to run and false to not run) run_task = false;
 run_rest = true;

+% Change this to false if you don't want to run the cleanup step (this step
+% removes all the files from preprocessing that we don't need anymore) cleanup = true;

 % Run promes for data directory analyses_info = run_promes(data_dir,ses_nos,sub_nos,task_names,run_nos,run_task,run_rest);